Generating Hard Examples for Pixel-wise Classification: Experiments: Hyperspectral Image Classification

+When training the generator in the 2nd training stage, we add the module (``Label Generation`` in Figure~\ref{fig:heg}) to the end of the network.
+This module finds an adversarial label for each example using Equation \ref{eq:heg}.
+The example becomes a hard example for its adversarial label when training the model.
+While the generator used in red tide detection only intakes negative examples to generate hard negative examples, the generator for hyperspectral image classification takes examples of any material category as an input.

+{\bf Model training.} A stochastic gradient descent (SGD) approach is used to train the model for hyperspectral image classification.
+For each iteration in training, a batch includes 256 examples.
+The base learning rate is set to 0.001 and reduced by a factor of 10 for every step size.
+For the other optimization parameters, we set the momentum to 0.9, gamma to 0.1, and weight decay to 0.0005.
+Table~\ref{tab:Iteration} shows the step size and the number of iterations for each training stage.

 {\bf Results.} Table \ref{tab:HICarrucary} shows the classification accuracy for the three datasets.
-For all the three datasets, our 9-layer CNN outperforms baseline introduced in \cite{HLeeTIP2017}.
-Our strategy to discover and generate hard examples further improves performance by at least 0.44\%.
+For all the three datasets, our 9-layer CNN outperforms the baseline introduced in \cite{HLeeTIP2017}.
+Our strategy of generating hard example generation further improves performance by at least 0.44\%.

-Note that the problems we encountered with GOCI images (i.e. extreme sparsity of red tide samples, difficulties in accurate groundtruthing, etc.) are not normally observed on hyperspectral images.
-Enhanced performance for HSI classification verifies that our strategy of discovering and artificially generating hard examples is also applicable to other related problem domains, such as HSI analysis.\\
+Note that the problems we encountered with GOCI images (i.e. extreme sparsity of red tide samples, significant imbalanced distribution, difficulties in accurate groundtruthing, etc.) are not normally observed in other hyperspectral images.
+Enhanced performance for HSI classification verifies that the proposed hard example generation approach is also applicable to other related problem domains, such as HSI analysis.